 He stopped abruptly and started back toward his room.
 He turned to slam the door and found that Potter had followed him, a quizzical look on his face.

 "So what brought this on?" he asked.
 His body was far less rigid than it had been just a few moments before, but he was still on the defensive.
 "Why the sudden interest?"

 Dudley shrugged.
 He didn't know what to say.
 "I don't know.
 I've just been thinking a lot."

 "I didn't know you knew how to think.
 Must be painful."

 "Shut up.
 Why are you always so sarcastic?"

-Potter shrugged as well.
-"The alternative would blowing everything and everyone I look at up until I get out of here, and that's frowned upon, so you get sarcasm instead – it keeps me sane."
+Potter shrugged as well, but his response was more honest than Dudley had ever heard from him.
+"The alternative would blowing everything and everyone I look at up until I get out of here, and that's frowned upon, so you get sarcasm instead."

 Dudley paused, not sure to be frightened by this or sympathetic.
 He settled on a bit of both.